Levitation (paranormal): Levitation by mediums

 Many mediums have claimed to have levitated during séances, especially in the 19th century in Britain and America.
 Many have been shown to be frauds, using wires and stage magic tricks.
-Daniel Dunglas Home, a prolific and well-documented levitator of himself and other objects, was said by spiritualists to levitate outside of a window.
+Daniel Dunglas Home, a prolific and well-documented levitator of himself and other objects, was said by spiritualists to levitate outside a window.
 Skeptics have disputed such claims.
 The researchers Joseph McCabe and Trevor H. Hall exposed the "levitation" of Home as nothing more than him moving across a connecting ledge between two iron balconies.

 The magician Joseph Rinn gave a full account of fraudulent behavior observed in a séance of Eusapia Palladino and explained how her levitation trick had been performed.
 Milbourne Christopher summarized the exposure: